 Between the train and bus trip, I had around an hour and a half to kill.

-It was nice to be there again, even if the cafe is grab-and-go right now.
+It was nice to be there again, even if the cafe is grab-and-go.
 I missed the coffee, delicious pastries, and treats.
 However, it was odd how quiet it was because no one was in the shop but the workers.

 With my caffeine and cream cheese monkey danish in hand, I took advantage of the beautiful day to incorporate a walk into my layover.
-It was also a great time to update my folks and make sure we were all on the same page.
+It was also a great time to update my folks and ensure we were all on the same page.

 Thank God and Greyhound

-Have you ever noticed when you wait in a line, time seems to slow down?
+Have you ever noticed that time slows down when you wait in line?
 We were standing in line for about ten to fifteen minutes, but it seemed like a half-hour, I guess, because I was excited.
 Soon we marched out to our waiting coach to start our adventure.